andersastor/dota2-timer/README.md

 * After the game ends, the application needs to be restarted to reset the event list in order to be used again

 ![Alt](https://repobeats.axiom.co/api/embed/58311baecc3944fbeea0a080296fb9df8abf31b4.svg "Repobeats analytics image")

-To run, use command "pnpm run tauri dev".
-To run Playwright E2E tests, use command "pnpm exec playwright test".